Optical probing of phononic properties of a tin-vacancy color center in diamond: Electron-phonon coupling

 \section{Electron-phonon coupling}

-The SnV is a four-level system under zero-magnetic field (Fig.~\ref{fig:ExptScheme}(a)), similar to other G4Vs \cite{Thiering2018PRX}.
-It contains four orbital levels, two in the ground state manifold, and two in the excited.
-At cryogenic temperatures only two photonic relaxation channels are observable: conventionally named C transition between levels $\ket{1}$ and $\ket{3}$ ($\gamma_{\rm C}$) and D transition between levels $\ket{2}$ and $\ket{3}$ ($\gamma_{\rm D}$).
+The SnV is a four-level system under zero-magnetic field (Fig.~\ref{fig:ExptScheme}\hyperlink{fig:ExptSchemeL}{(a)}), similar to other G4Vs \cite{Thiering2018PRX}.
+It contains four orbital levels, two in the ground state and two in the excited state manifold.
+At cryogenic temperatures, only two photonic relaxation channels are observable: conventionally named C transition between levels $\ket{1}$ and $\ket{3}$ ($\gamma_{\rm C}$) and D transition between levels $\ket{2}$ and $\ket{3}$ ($\gamma_{\rm D}$).

-Decoherence mechanisms between the ground orbital levels of an SnV can be described in terms of relaxation between the two levels $\gamma_\pm$ and pure dephasing $\gamma_{\rm d}$ (Fig.~\ref{fig:ExptScheme}(a)).
-For the orbital levels, these processes are dominantly mediated by interactions with phonons, which includes direct single-phonon and Raman-like two-phonon transitions between the orbitals, as well as closed two-phonon elastic processes \cite{Jahnke2015NJP}.
+Decoherence mechanisms between the ground orbital levels of an SnV can be described in terms of relaxation between the two levels $\gamma_\pm$ and pure dephasing $\gamma_{\rm d}$ (Fig.~\ref{fig:ExptScheme}\hyperlink{fig:ExptSchemeL}{(a)}).
+For the orbital levels, these processes are dominantly mediated by interactions with $E$-symmetric mode phonons, which includes direct single-phonon and Raman-like two-phonon transitions between the orbitals, as well as closed two-phonon elastic processes \cite{Jahnke2015NJP}.
 Here, the first two result in transitions between the orbital levels and thus depolarization ($\gamma_\pm$), while the latter results in an AC-Stark type effect that can contribute to dephasing ($\gamma_{\rm d}$).

-The relation between orbital transition rates $\gamma_+=\gamma_{-}\exp\left[-\frac{h\Delta_{12}}{\kBT}\right]$ is governed by the Boltzmann distribution \cite{Jahnke2015NJP} where $h$ and $\kB$ are the Planck and Boltzmann constants respectively, and $T$ represents the temperature.
-The large ${\Delta_{12}=830}$~GHz ground state splitting of SnVs has therefore an inverse effect on these rates at cryogenic temperatures.
-While a lower temperature reduces the thermal occupation of phonons that have sufficient energy to excite between the levels ($\gamma_+$), thermal relaxation from upper to lower orbital ground state ($\gamma_-$) occurs on a much faster timescale.
+The relation between orbital transition rates $\gamma_+=\gamma_{-}\exp\left(-\frac{h\Delta_{12}}{\kBT}\right)$ is governed by the Boltzmann distribution \cite{Jahnke2015NJP}, where $h$ and $\kB$ are the Planck and Boltzmann constants, respectively, and $T$ represents the temperature.
+The large ${\Delta_{12}=820}$~GHz ground state splitting of SnVs has therefore an inverse effect on these rates at cryogenic temperatures.
+While a lower temperature results in an asymptotical convergence to a constant $\gamma_-$ value, it reduces the thermal occupation of phonons that have sufficient energy to excite between the levels ($\gamma_+$).
+As a result, thermal relaxation from the upper to the lower orbital ground state occurs on a much faster timescale.

-Directly measuring ultrafast events on the order of picoseconds in the time domain is challenging both in terms of control (pulse generation and synchronization) and photon detection jitter.
-A route to circumvent this is therefore to resolve these in the frequency domain instead, where the corresponding scales are much more resolvable.

-CPT at ${T=4}$~K provides a means to access information about the coherence properties of the orbital states in the spectral domain.
-In particular, through investigating the effects of different excitation powers, and comparing with a theoretical model, one can extract details about processes occurring on timescales that cannot be resolved with standard single photon detectors.